jaipandya/SublimeTutor/tutorial/chapter_2_1.md

 This is last line

-third block
+Third block
 ------------

 This is first line
 I have been sandwiched between the two above and below <== This is last line

-Now proceed to next chapter with your familiar `Goto Anywhere` shortcut.
+Now proceed to next chapter with your familiar `Goto Anything` shortcut.
 The filename is chapter_2_2.md